HCDigitalScholarship/ds-cookbook/google_vision/README.md

 # Google APIs for Vision, Translation and Geocoding
 ---
 Haverford College Digital Scholarship has an account with Google Cloud.
-If you would like to manage this account and the API keys, go to [console.cloud.google.com](console.cloud.google.com).
+If you need an API key, just ask Andy or Mike.
+If your accound in a part of our organization and you would like to manage this account and the API keys, go to [console.cloud.google.com](console.cloud.google.com).
 The only currenly active project is DS-GAM.

 With the DS API key, you can access any of the enabled APIs, including
 - [Google Translate API](https://cloud.google.com/translate/docs/)